Questionnaire: Are You a Chronic Achiever?

 If you answered “yes” to several of these…

-Additionally, you’re likely just a chronic achiever.
+You’re likely just a chronic achiever.

 But you’re not broken.